 Your project management solution might work well in some scenarios, but it has limitations when it comes to entering time and providing accurate job costing.
 It does not do everything you need, and it is not as customizable and flexible as you would hope.
 If you have a costly project management software solution that is not serving as you need it to, it is holding you back from achieving higher levels of efficiency and quality results for your projects and clients.

 2. Disparate Software Solutions

 Because your project management software does not do everything you need, you may need to use add-on solutions in addition to your main system.
 The problem arises when your business applications do not integrate.
 Having disconnected systems is like riding a bike with a flat tire and loose handlebars.
 It might work (sort of), but you will be limping along.

 3. Choosing On-Premises Over Cloud

 The benefits of the cloud are improved accessibility by utilizing servers connected to the internet, lower costs and enhanced security.
 For companies with multiple locations, cloud computing can eliminate the need to duplicate services at each location.
 Employees can access a simple virtual environment with all the applications they need in one spot for one flat-rate monthly service fee.

 Are your field supervisors still using pen and paper to communicate from the field to the office?
 This is a common practice, but it slows down efficiency and keeps your firm archaic.
 The risks of losing paper receipts or purchase orders are high, especially when customer data and payment information are involved.

 Best Practices for Construction Technology

 In your line of business, large transfers of money are happening, and cybercriminals are targeting your space specifically.
-Leveraging the best practices for cybersecurity and technology are no longer an option to keep your business and client's data and money safe.
-Follow these cybersecurity best practices to help your firm avoid a ransomware attack from happening in the next 6 months.
+Leveraging the best practices for cybersecurity and technology is no longer an option to keep your business and client's data and money safe.
+Follow these cybersecurity best practices to help your firm avoid a ransomware attack from happening in the next six months.